Budgie Parakeet Colors, Varieties, Mutations and Genetics

 In combination with the Blue, Opaline and Clearwing mutations, the single factor (SF) Yellowface 2 mutation produces the variety called Rainbow.

-Yellowface Breeding Outcomes:
+Yellowface Breeding Outcomes

 The yellowface type 2 gene is dominant to the yellowface type 1, meaning that it is visually expressed and the type 1 is masked in a genotypically type 1 x type 2 bird.
 When two yellowface type 1 skyblues are paired together, half the chicks will be yellowface type 1 skyblues and half will be normal skyblues in appearance.
 But half of these apparent skyblues will be double factor (DF) yellowface 1′s.
 Here are the breeding expectations using punnett squares: